Johann Gottfried Becker (1639–1711): Career

 Becker was recognized as an eminent chemist and carried out numerous scientific experiments in his laboratory, often in collaboration with Thomas Bartholin, who praises him in several of his publications.

 He published Mithridaticum damocrateum in 1671 and Desriptio Theriacae coelestis in 1704, and contributed to Apotekertaksten in 1672.

 In 1708, Becker passed his pharmacy on to his son Gottfried Becker (1681 — 1750).
 In 1740 he was appointed to assessor in Collegium medicum and in 1749 to kammerassessorer.

 Personal life

 Becker was engaged to Sophia Heerfordt, a daughter of royal pharmacist Christopher Heerfordt, but she died in 1670 shortly before the wedding.
 He married Sophie Iversdatter (Bath) on 11 December 1671 in Copenhagen.
 She was killed in the fire of Sophie Amalienborg on 19 April 1689.

 He later married Helene Margrethe Munk (died 26 July 1725) on 1 May 1694.

-Becker died in 1811 and is buried at St. Peter's Church.
-His widow married district governor (amtmand) Hans Seidelin in 1713.
+Becker died in 1711 and is buried at St. Peter's Church.
+His widow married county governor (amtmand) Hans Seidelin in 1713.